-2.2.c.
-Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations
+- 2.2.c.
+Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales/revenues/income from continuing operations - The 1st quarter of the year 2021, the Company generated its revenue from construction activities.

-The 3rd quarter of the year 2020, the Company generated its revenue from construction activities as the government allowed real estate contractors to operate.
-The Management expects that Company will still continue to engage in construction until such time that its plan to engage into real estate business is pursued.

-2.2.d.
-Any significant elements of income or loss that did not arise from the issuer's continuing operations

-There are no significant elements of income or loss that did not arise from the Company's continuing operations.
+The Management expects that Company will still continue to engage in construction until such time that its plan to engage into real estate business is pursued. - 2.2.d.
+Any significant elements of income or loss that did not arise from the issuer's continuing operations - There are no significant elements of income or loss that did not arise from the Company's continuing operations. - 2.2.e.

-2.2.e.
 The causes of any material change/s (5% or more) from period to period in one or more line items of the issuer's financial statements (present in tabular form)